JUNYOKAN!

 11 June 1943:

-Departs Yokosuka to tow CarDiv 2's HIYO, torpedoed the night before by LtCdr (later Rear Admiral) Roy S. Benson's USS TRIGGER (SS-237).
+Departs Yokosuka to tow CarDiv 2's HIYO, torpedoed the night before by LtCdr (later Rear Admiral) Roy S. Benson's (USNA '29) USS TRIGGER (SS-237).
 HIYO was hit by two torpedoes in the starboard bow and boiler rooms, but by the time ISUZU arrives the carrier has restored power.
-HIYO returns to Tateyama that night using two screws with the ISUZU and HIYO's escorts, destroyers ARIAKE and YUGURE.
+HIYO returns to Tateyama that night in company of ISUZU and destroyers ARIAKE and YUGURE.

 16 June 1943: